-The proposed depreciation provision for the 2024/25 Annual budget year is R65 million and is at 15.4% of total operational expenditure.
-The outer year's provision for depreciation is at 15.6% and 15.6% of total outer year's expenditure respectively.
+The proposed depreciation provision for the 2025/2026 Annual budget year is R67 million and is at 14.84% of total operational expenditure.
+The outer year's provision for depreciation is at 15.03% and 17.92% of total outer year's expenditure respectively.

-Depreciation increases by 3.3% for 2024/25 financial year and the outer years increases by 4.6% respectively.
+Depreciation increases by 3% for 2025/2026 financial year and the outer years increases by 4% respectively.

-A contracted services spending has been appropriated at R80 million in 2024/25 financial year and is at 19% of the total operating budget.
-It is an increase of over R10 million due to the extension of guarding of municipal sites.
-The newly extended sites will be phased in based on the availability of municipal resources.
+A contracted services spending has been appropriated at R84 million in 2025/2026 financial year and is at 18.4% of the total operating budget.
+It is anticipated not to increase to cut on contracted related expenditure.

 Other expenditure comprises of various line items relating to the daily operations of the municipality.
-This service is mainly on (Advertising, Travelling, Stationery, Rentals, Copy Charges, Financial Management activities, Materials and Stock, Departmental Charges, Transport, etc.) There is a proposed increase of 0.2% from the 2023/24 Adjustment Budget to R69.1 million from R69.2 million.
+This service is mainly on (Advertising, Travelling, Stationery, Rentals, Copy Charges, Financial Management activities, Materials and Stock, Departmental Charges, Transport, etc.) There is a proposed increase of 6% from the 2024/25 Adjustment Budget to R67.9 million from R72 million.